Edinburgh Rugby: Edinburgh and District

 The Tennents Premiership is the premier club competition over the Edinburgh region.
-The district includes clubs from the City of Edinburgh, West Lothian, Midlothian and East Lothian.
+The district includes clubs from the council areas: City of Edinburgh, West Lothian, Midlothian and East Lothian.

 Currently four district clubs compete at the top level of amateur rugby in Scotland.

 National leagues

 BT National League is an amateur league competition for rugby union clubs in Scotland.
 It forms the second tier of the Scottish League Championship.

 East leagues

 The East leagues cover the Edinburgh & District and the Scottish Borders area.
 They play at a level below that of the National Leagues structure.
 Winners of the league may progress to the National League.

-The Clubs
+The clubs

 Edinburgh and District consists of 32 clubs.

 City of Edinburgh

-There are 20 clubs in the City of Edinburgh.
+There are 20 clubs in the City of Edinburgh council area.

 East Lothian

 There are 6 clubs in East Lothian.

 West Lothian

-There are 3 clubs in West Lothian.
+There are 2 clubs in West Lothian.

 Midlothian

 There are 3 clubs in Midlothian.